 Our yurts are in a field and with our Devonshire weather it can get wet and muddy (especially in the winter) please remember your wellies!

 You should bring a torch, some sensible shoes or boots, warms clothes, towels and bedding for the futons.

 The Yabins are furnished with rugs, a fully made-up double bed, a double futon and a single futon with cotton blankets, a coffee table, a shelving unit, cushions, a wood burner, pots, pans, crockery and cutlery.
 On the deck there is a double gas stove and a picnic bench.
 Additionally we provide blankets, botlled spring water and firewood (first basket free, £4 a basket there-after).

-In response to Covid-19 social distancing measures we’re building three brand new bathrooms and wash-up points allocated to each Yabin.
-Running hot and cold water, flushing toilet, sink and hot showers.
+In response to Covid-19 social distancing measures we have built three brand new bathrooms and wash-up points allocated to each Yabin.
+Each has running hot and cold water, flushing toilet, sink and hot showers.
 All Cutlery, crockery and utensils are stored here for your stay.